INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 [5] COMMENTS, SOURCES, & REVISION HISTORY

-* The Dove, as mentioned above, grew out of the Brabazon Committee's Type V requirement.
+* The Dove, as mentioned earlier, grew out of the Brabazon Committee's Type V requirement.
 Actually, this was split into two requirements, "VA" and "VB", with the Dove fulfilling the VB component.
 The VA component was for a slightly larger machine, resulting in the "Miles M.60 Marathon".
 It proved much less successful than the Dove.

 Miles M.60 Marathon